dns-vsm/embeddings/README.md

 ## References

+If you use the DNS-VSM for any purpose, please cite the following works:

 [1] W. Lopez, <i>"Vector representation of Internet domain names using word embedding techniques,"</i> M.S. thesis, Instituto de Computación, Facultad de Ingenierı́a, Universidad de la República, Montevideo, Uruguay, 2019.